thingsboard/thingsboard.github.io/docs/iot-gateway/config/ocpp.md

 #### Connection subsection

-This configuration subsection is used to configuring connection type between Central System and Charge Point.
+This configuration subsection is used for configuring connection type between Central System and Charge Point.
 You can choose the next connection type:

 {% capture ocppconnectorconnectiontogglespec %}